Steele dossier: Moscow weekend, November 810, 2013

+Legacy of "pee tape" rumor

-James Comey wrote in his book A Higher Loyalty: Truth, Lies, and Leadership that Trump asked him to have the FBI investigate the pee tape allegation "because he wanted to convince his wife that it wasn't true".
-Comey did not know if the "golden showers" allegation was true, but he came to believe it was possible.
+James Comey wrote in his book A Higher Loyalty: Truth, Lies, and Leadership that Trump asked him to have the FBI investigate the "pee tape" allegation "because he wanted to convince his wife that it wasn't true".
+The sincerity of Trump's denials was doubted by Comey who, after Trump repeatedly lied to him about the alleged incident, came to believe the incident may have happened.

-Regarding the "golden showers" allegation, Michael Isikoff and David Corn have stated that Steele's "faith in the sensational sex claim would fade over time....
+Regarding the "golden showers" allegation, Michael Isikoff and David Corn have stated that Steele's "faith in the sensational sex claim would fade over time. ...
 As for the likelihood of the claim that prostitutes had urinated in Trump's presence, Steele would say to colleagues, 'It's 50–50'."
 The book Russian Roulette says that Steele's confidence in the truth of "the Ritz-Carlton story was 'fifty-fifty'.
 He treated everything in the dossier as raw intelligence material—not proven fact."
 In their 2019 book, the founders of Fusion GPS report that Steele received the "hotel anecdote" from seven Russian sources.

-Slate journalist Ashley Feinberg investigated a 25-second video of the purported occurrence (that she described as a 'pee tape').
-She concluded that the tape was "fake", but it was "very far from being an obvious fake".
-A key "discrepancy", according to Feinberg, was that the video apparently showed the presidential suite at the Ritz-Carlton in Moscow as it appeared post-renovation in February 2016, despite the purported occurrence being in November 2013, before the renovation occurred.
-The video had been in circulation since at least January 25, 2019.
+Slate journalist Ashley Feinberg investigated the pee tape rumor and linked to a 25-second video of the purported occurrence.
+She concluded that the tape was "fake", but "very far from being an obvious fake".
+A key "discrepancy", according to Feinberg, was that the video apparently showed the presidential suite as it appeared after a 2015 renovation, despite the purported occurrence being in November 2013, before the renovation occurred.
+The video had been in circulation since at least January 26, 2019.

+Describing the leaked Kremlin papers mention of kompromat on Trump, John Dobson, former British diplomat, wrote: "[T]he report confirms that the Kremlin possessed 'kompromat' on the future president, which the document claims was collected during 'certain events' that happened during Trump's trip to Moscow in November 2013."

+Marc Bennetts, correspondent in Russia for The Times, also wrote about that mention:

+On August 25, 2024, Rolling Stone revealed that Danchenko "still believes – despite never having viewed it, despite his evidence really only being rumors and innuendo that he gathered but that many discredit – that there's a pee tape":